Skip to Main Content

 Indigo is here for the holidays, even when you’re not

-This holiday season, if you’re travelling within Washington or Idaho and need care for a minor illness or injury, Indigo Virtual Care is as close as your phone or favorite device.
+This holiday season, if you’re travelling within Washington or Idaho and need care for a minor illness or injury, Indigo virtual visits are as close as your phone or favorite device.
 Simply schedule a time that works for you.

-If an in-person visit is a better option, stop in or book an appointment at one of Indigo’s 40+ clinics across the Pacific and Inland Northwest.
-We even offer on-site lab tests (and fast results) for COVID, flu, strep, UTI, flu and more.
+If an in-person visit is a better option, stop in or book an appointment at one of Indigo’s 40+ clinics across the PNW.
+We even offer on-site lab tests (and fast results) for COVID, flu, strep, UTI, flu, and more.

 In person or virtually, our friendly clinicians are here 8 am to 8pm every day, even holidays.